|1||Botwood, Newfoundland and Labrador|

 live AQI index

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Castlegar is currently 2.5 times the WHO annual air quality guideline value
+PM2.5 concentration in St. John's is currently 1.2 times the WHO annual air quality guideline value

 Good 24 US AQI

 |Wednesday, Feb 8|

 Good 7 US AQI

 |Saturday, Feb 11|

 Good 5 US AQI